-Don’t be embarrassed because you aren’t familiar with the process or you’re a little nervous about what the horse might do.
+Don’t be embarrassed because you aren’t familiar with the process or you’re a little nervous about what to do or as to how your horse might react.
 I mean your horse is much bigger than you and it may very well be that he doesn’t like water.

 Before you start sudsing your horse up

-Before you actually start washing your horse, you want to go through your horse’s usual grooming ritual.
+Before you actually start washing your horse,you want to go through your horse’s usual grooming ritual (establish one if there isn’t any, especially for beginners).
 Here’s our complete guide on how to groom horses just to give you a bit of a refresher.

 Next, just make sure that you have everything that you’re going to need.
+You will need to have the correct supplies in order to give your horse a proper bath.
 Here’s a list of what I would have around: